Summer is almost here, which means it's time for the business desk to perform a long delayed spring cleaning.

 But Massachusetts is ranked second in terms of having the most nursing job openings, behind only the District of Columbia.
 It's also ranked second in the national rankings among the six New England states behind only Maine, which is 15th, and third-highest among states that are located on the Eastern Seaboard (Maryland is 10th).

 In contrast, Vermont is ranked 32nd on the overall list, and New York, 39th.
-New York is ranked 47th in least number of nursing job openings, and tied for 48th with Vermont in lowest annual salaries adjusted for the Cost of Living.

 The Deep South is the worst place to pursue a nursing career, according to the survey.
 The last nine spots in the rankings are occupied by states located between West Virginia, Georgia and Arkansas.